oussamabouchikhi/Notize/README.md

 # Notize
-Notize is a notes app built using Django3
+Notize is a notes app built using Django3 [in progess]

 ## Tools & Language
   - HTML5